 Although Administrations may make proposals to a WRC on their own, it is considered more effective if they contribute to Multi Country Proposals

-All of these Methods are collected in a CPM Report, which was put together at a second Conference Preparatory Meeting held in February this year.
+All of these Methods are collected in a CPM Report, which will be put together at a second Conference Preparatory Meeting held several months before WRC-23 itself.

 In parallel to the CPM process, individual Administrations will look at the issues and develop their own views.
 Although Administrations may make proposals to a WRC on their own, it is considered more effective if they contribute to Multi Country Proposals.
 There are six regional organisations that help coordinate these MCPs, each with its own set of working practices.
 They often send representatives to each other’s meetings to better understand their positions.